Entry and exit

 Embassy or Consulate of Azerbaijan before you travel.

 Azerbaijan is a secular country, but many Azerbaijanis observe the Islamic holy month of Ramadan.
-Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
 Take particular care during Ramadan to respect religious and cultural sensitivities, and avoid eating, drinking and smoking in the presence of people who are fasting.

 There are conservative standards of dress and behaviour in most parts of Azerbaijan.
 Public displays of affection may not be acceptable.
 Take care not to offend.
 If in doubt, seek local advice.